The right group tour allows you to leave the details to someone else and just enjoy your holiday

 If you prefer a group of midlife travelers, typically the more expensive group tours will attract older guests, but not always.
 Information about clientele is usually available on company websites and if you are unsure, ask.
 I’ve called the tour company and asked about the age range of the people who had already booked the tour I was considering, and they were happy to give me an idea.

-I do think there is something wonderful about travelling with only women: I’ve done big overseas trips and weekend breaks.
+I do think there is something wonderful about traveling with only women: I’ve done big overseas trips and weekend breaks.
 They are always special.
-And I hope to take my first organized tour for women soon.
 Tour groups offering trips for women are becoming more common.
-Some travel companies such as REI, have offered a line of tours called REI Women’s Adventures.
-(They are only running in the U.S. at the moment.)
-Other such as the Women’s Travel Group run tours exclusively for women.
+If this interests you, I’ve created a curated list of tours for women that range from 3-days to two plus weeks.
+Explore options here: Women’s Tours Around the World.

 Geographic Diversity of the Group